 The trick is to eat where locals eat, and to keep costs down with occasional self-catering.
 Fridges come as standard in most hotel rooms, so it’s easy to supplement tavernas with picnics.
 And there’s no shortage of lovely beaches to unwrap a spread of plump olives, tomatoes and fresh-baked flatbreads.

 Restaurant prices inevitably rise in popular locations, so head to quieter villages for great-value dining.
-You can eat very well for less than £18 per head at Taverna Stamatis (+30 2661 039 249) in the hills of Viros, 6km southwest of Corfu Town, which serves homespun Corfiot cuisine and freshly baked pies.
+You can eat very well on a budget at Taverna Stamatis in the hills of Viros, 6km southwest of Corfu Town, which serves homespun Corfiot cuisine and freshly baked pies.
 Likewise, Klimataria Nikos Bellos, in east coast fishing village Benitses, serves mouthwatering bourdeto along with catch-of-the-day specialties from fresh anchovies to boiled octopus in lemon and olive oil.

 Even cheaper is Greece’s ultimate street food: gyros, rotisserie meat tucked into a flatbread with salad and lashings of tzatziki (usually less than £3.50).
 Even Corfu Town has great-value snacks, if you know where to look.
 Stop by Alexis Dairy (25 Ethniki Palaiokastritsas, Corfu Town), just 200 metres west of main square Pl.
 Enoseos, for Corfu’s best takeaway desserts: rich, creamy rice puddings, in flavours from chocolate to cinnamon, for only a few euros.